 The Mackenzie Stream Route leaves the Harper Pass Track about 1 hour from Hurunui Hut.

 The turn-off is signposted approximately opposite the junction with Mackenzie Stream and Hurunui River.
 You will need to make your own crossing over the Hurunui River so this may not be possible when the river is high.

 Cross the river flats to Mackenzie Stream and follow it up on the true right.
 This section is not marked until you enter the forest.
 Along the route there is a hot spring where a pool big enough for two has been constructed.

 Lake Sumner Forest Park lies 100 km northwest of Christchurch between Lewis Pass and Arthur’s Pass National Park.

 To reach the park via Lake Sumner Road: take State Highway 7 at Waikari to Hawarden, then follow Lake Sumner Road to Lake Taylor.
 The road beyond Lake Taylor is suitable for 4WD vehicles only to Loch Katrine (camping area).

 The 4WD track from Loch Katrine to the Hurunui swingbridge at the boundary of Lake Sumner Forest Park crosses Lakes Station land.
 There is a locked gate on road by Loch Katrine.
 There is no restriction for foot or mountain-bike access through this gate, but vehicle access must be gained from Lakes Station.

-It is approximately 9 km (2-3 hours walk) from Loch Katrine to the Hurunui swingbridge.
+It is around 9 km (2–3 hours walk) from Loch Katrine to the Hurunui swingbridge.